Dexamethasone is often referred to as “dex” for short. Some brand names for dexamethasone are

 - potassium and calcium excretion.

-Steroids can have various effects on your GI tract.
+can have various effects on your gastrointestinal (GI) tract.
 They increase the risk of GI perforations.
-Therefore, patients who have peptic ulcers, diverticulitis, and ulcerative colitis should use corticosteroids cautiously to minimize the risk of perforation.
-For these reasons, many physicians automatically recommend antacid therapy of some type for patients taking steroids (e.g., Pepcid®).
+Therefore, patients who have peptic (stomach) ulcers, diverticulitis (inflammation of the large intestine), and ulcerative colitis (inflammation of the colon) should use corticosteroids cautiously to minimize the risk of perforation.
+For these reasons, many physicians automatically recommend antacid therapy (e.g., Pepcid®) of some type for patients taking steroids.

 Other possible GI side effects seen with dexamethasone therapy are

 decrease calcium absorption and increase its excretion.
 Therefore, they affect bones.
 These effects can lead to pain and osteoporosis in adults.
 Patients with who are already subject to severe bone loss and bone pain must be watched carefully.
 They must be given appropriate supportive care to prevent further bone damage.
 Because they may be losing potassium, patients taking steroids may also experience muscle pains.

 - elevated intraocular pressure (pressure within the eye) that could lead to glaucoma,

 - optic nerve damage,

 Cataracts occur commonly in older age and usually take years to develop to the point where surgery is necessary. can speed up this process.
 With ongoing steroid treatment, it is not uncommon for myeloma patients to develop mature cataracts requiring surgery.
 Surgery removes cataracts and places a new lens in the eye to improve vision.

 can also cause